Let's face it. The global stock markets are pretty scary for many people.

 Best REITs – Crowdfunded

 Crowdfunded REITs are extremely popular right now.
 The reason is that investors can start investing in these REITs for as little as $500.
 These newer funds register with the SEC as exempt funds, usually under the SEC's Regulation Crowdfunding.
-Crowdfunding provides a way for investors with smaller amounts of money to invest in things commonly only available to the wealthy.
+Crowdfunding provides investors with smaller amounts of money to invest in things commonly only available to the wealthy.
 In crowdfunded real estate, non-accredited investors can play in the same playground as the big boys.

 Here are your top three crowdfunded REITs